Below sets out information in relation to the services we provide you.

 JCRA is not authorised to provide designated investment business to retail clients.
 JCRA provides designated investment business to professional clients and eligible counterparties.

 JCRA Financial LLC provides independent financial risk management services to principally institutional clients in the United States and is a member of FINRA (CRD#: 149305; SEC#: 68135), a registered municipal advisor with MSRB (ID#: K0388) and a member of the Securities Investor Protection Corporation (“SIPC”).
+In addition, JCRA Financial LLC is a commodity trading advisor licensed by the Commodity Futures Trading Commission (CFTC) and a member of the National Futures Association (NFA ID 0455489).
 JCRA Canada Inc. provides independent financial risk management services to principally institutional clients in Canada.

 No JCRA Entity holds client money.